AndreasInk/SwiftUIMovie/README.md

 ## 😀 Welcome to SwiftUIMovie...

-### A framework that renders SwiftUI views as a video to create amazinf promotional material for your apps
+### A framework that renders SwiftUI views as a video to create amazing promotional material for your apps

 # **This is still in alpha**